 - 2 tablespoon chives

 - olive oil for drizzling

 - Preheat oven to 350 degrees.
 In a large 10 inch skillet heat the olive oil over medium high heat.
-Saute the diced zucchini, onion and red and yellow bell peppers for about 5 minutes until they are slightly soft.
+Sauté the diced zucchini, onion and red and yellow bell peppers for about 5 minutes until they are slightly soft.
 Season with salt and pepper.
-Add the sauteed vegetables to individual muffin molds.

-- In another bowl, whisk together 8 eggs and season with salt and pepper and add the chopped chives.
-Fill the remaining area in the muffin tin with the egg and stir the ingredients together.
-Sprinkle the top with the Parmesan cheese.
+- In another bowl, whisk together 8 eggs and season with salt and pepper and add the chopped chives and parmesan.
+Fill the remaining area in the muffin tin with the egg, gently stirring the ingredients together.
 Bake in the oven for 10-12 minutes until the eggs are completely set.
-Serve warm or cold.